wimrijnders/V3DLib/Doc/Examples.md

 ## Overview of Examples

-To build and an example run (assuming that the repo is cloned):
+To build and run an example:

 ```
 make QPU=1 <name>
 sudo obj-qpu/bin/<name>
 ```

+Interesting examples (there are more):

 - **GCD**       - [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm), The GCD's of some random pairs of integers
 - **Tri**       - Computes [triangular numbers](https://en.wikipedia.org/wiki/Triangular_number), using two kernels: